spanner888/CamScripts/README_outline.md

 ...so split all the files apart....
     START WITH same repo...but dir for each
     BECASUE in GH/FC macros ONExdir .....???? try/maybe
+BUT = MORE annoy to user as FC macro needs dir change........

 study MD features+syntax - refine this!!